kusaba-mods/markdown/readme.md

-Markdown for kusaba
+Markdown for Kusaba X
 --------------

-This changes the FAQ/NEWS/RULES editors to use markdown instead of raw HTML. :w
+This changes the FAQ/NEWS/RULES editors to use markdown instead of raw HTML.